Risk Communication PG (8622.5)

 Learning outcomesOn completion of this unit, students will be able to demonstrate:

-5. the ability to apply risk communication models in a variety of contexts;
+5. The ability to apply risk communication models in a variety of contexts; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively